Jake McCarthy Player Props: Diamondbacks vs. Padres

 Jake McCarthy At The Plate

-- McCarthy is batting .143 with a double, a triple and four walks.
+- McCarthy is hitting .143 with a double, a triple and four walks.

-- He has not hit a long ball in his 19 games this season.
+- He has not gone deep in his 20 games this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.